tinova/one-tools/README.md

 All of these resources can be customized by editing the files inside `bootstrap/`.
 Other resources can be added and they will also be created.

+By default the command will look in the `bootstrap/` directory.
+However, a different path may be provided as an argument.

 The datastore where the images will be instantiated needs to have `DEFAULT = YES` inside the template.
 This is only necessary if more than one datastore is created.